-- 25. This Guide provides general guidance in handling IP-related matters.
+- This Guide provides general guidance in handling IP-related 27. matters.
 There may be special circumstances which may not be covered, e.g. spin-offs.
-In such cases, the local research institution concerned should seek the advice, and where appropriate, approval from ITC.
-Each case will be considered on its own merit. - 26.
-In all cases, ITC retains the right not to approve any particular IP arrangement in exceptional circumstances. - 27.
-This Guide supersedes the "Guide on Intellectual Property Arrangements for Research and Development Projects Funded under the Innovation and Technology Support Programme and the Midstream Research

-Programme for Universities of the Innovation and Technology Fund" dated September 2018, and will be effective until further notice.

-28. For any enquiries, please contact the ITF Secretariat -
+In such cases, the local research institution concerned should seek advices and, where appropriate, approval from ITC.
+Each case will be considered on its own merit. - 28.
+In all cases, ITC retains the right not to approve any particular IP arrangement in exceptional circumstances. - 29.
+This Guide supersedes the "Guide on Intellectual Property Arrangements for Research and Development Projects Funded under the Innovation and Technology Fund" dated January 2019, and will be effective until further notice. - 30.
+For any enquiries, please contact the ITF Secretariat -